captain-calc/CE-Automated-Testing-Framework/README.md

 It only supports C++ projects at present, but support for C projects should be easy to add.

 If you want to try it out, clone this repository and treat it like a CE-Programming SDK template.
+You must provide your own TI-84 Plus CE ROM with the C libraries pre-installed to the script in order for it to work.
+Put the relative path to your ROM file in the `TESTING_ROM_ABSOLUTE_PATH` variable defined at the top of `runtests.py`.

 ## Project Structure